Ak4shKr/crowdsourced/README.md

 ## 📝 Features Summary

 - **User Authentication**: Secure login and registration system.
-- **Create Issues**: Users can report issues with descriptions, photos, and locations.
+- **Create Issues**: Users can report issues with descriptions, and locations.
 - **Upvote and Downvote**: Community voting on issues to prioritize based on impact.
 - **Delete Issue**: Users can delete issues if they were mistakenly added.
 - **Add Comments**: Users can comment on issues to provide additional details or suggestions.